reymon359/how-to-live/advices/Keep track of your Goals/index.md

 ---
 name: 'Keep track of your goals'
-Categories: ['Goals', 'Motivation', 'Future', 'Tracking', 'Motivation', 'Improvement', 'Feedback']
+Categories: ['Goals', 'Planning', 'Motivation', 'Future', 'Tracking', 'Motivation', 'Improvement', 'Feedback']
 ---
 # Keep track of your goals